 Remember to restart the device after updating the app.

-Once installed, log in to the Family Portal and click your child’s profile, and choose Rules > Calls and SMS.
+After the installation is complete, make sure to restart the device.
+Then access your Parents App or log in to the Family Portal, click your child’s profile, and choose Rules > Calls and SMS.
 Make sure the switch that enables Call and SMS monitoring is ON.

 You will also have the option to block incoming calls, outgoing calls, or set specific rules for individual phone numbers.